Hari Mari Dunes II Review

 If you're looking for a great pair of flip flops for lake trips, boating, beach days, or hanging out, these are a great value.
 They aren't the most versatile, which does detract a bit from the price/performance ratio, but the wet environment performance really makes up for it.
 When it comes down to it, we would recommend these flip flops to our water-going friends in a heartbeat.
 However, if you're planning on walking several miles or need a flip flop with some trail capabilities, your money would be better spent on something a bit more rugged.

-The Dunes II are our Top Pick for Wet Environments.
-The soles and footbeds are equipped with water shedding channels which help grip when it's wet, the anti-bacterial rubber resists odor, and quick-drying synthetic materials make this a superior beach or boating flip flop.
-To top it off, they float in water (a nice feature for when those Crispy Bois catch up with you…) The Dunes II are a specialist flip flop.
+The Hari Mari Dunes II are our Top Pick for Wet Environments.
+The sole and footbed are equipped with water shedding channels which help grip when it's wet, the anti-bacterial rubber resists odor, and quick-drying synthetic materials make this a superior beach or boating flip flop.
+To top it off, they float in water (a nice feature for when those Crispy Bois catch up with you…) Bottom line: the Dunes are a specialist flip flop.
 They lack the versatility of some others but offer competitive features for wet environments.

 — Brian Martin